seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 Despite the account not being visible publicly, and several things being broken, I have continued to work somewhat normally.
 I can't let it derail all my progress.
 During the first 3 days of the flag, I did image file uploads in full, but as of 2022 July 22nd, I have finally made the decision to stop Git-image part A work, but still do Git-image part B work.
 I have also been rethinking how I will operate after this is over.

+## Finally, a response

+On 2022, Thursday, August 4th at 12:26 am, I finally received a response from GitHub support, reinstating the suspension until I delete all of my organizations.
+This is very very hard on me.
+It is a huge chunk of my life gone (500-2000+ hours) and it feels like they will bully me into getting rid of other work too.

+Despite the issue not being my Git-image part A work, I am still not going to resume the project.
+I really don't believe that I was domain squatting, but I can't go against them.

+I plan on reinstating all organizations on my private server once I get it running.

 ## What was done and what should have been done

 ### What GitHub did